EASTER SUNDAY 16-4-17

 Then it was back to the train station.
 Unfortunately Cadiz hadn't taken nearly as long to look around as we thought.

 The train back was nearly empty and we were soon on familiar territory.
 After getting straight I put one of the camera batteries on charge, drawing power from the vehicles battery through a small inverter.
 Then it was a lie on the bed for both of us.
 It was so very hot and we were very tired from having had two nights of very few hours sleep.

 Once we were up we prepared the vehicle for another short journey.
 Our second attempt to find the beach car park.
 Having been on Google Maps I could see that it was only a short distance from the town's only campsite Camping Playa Las Dunas www.lasdunascamping.com (GPS: N36.587285º W6.240677º) so with the co-ordinates of the campsite fed in to the satnav and the benefit of daylight we set off.
 Needless to say we found it first time and so much quicker.
 Just before the campsite we spotted a public car park right on the beach and so we have parked here (GPS: N36.585785º W6.235617º).
-We intend to spend a fere night camping here in the hope that it is quieter than the car park down by the river, though with Spaniards around there is no knowing, it could be even worse.
+We intend to spend a night 'wild' camping here in the hope that it is quieter than the car park up at the town end, though with Spaniards around there is no knowing, it could be even worse.
 We will be so glad to see the back of this long Spanish Easter holiday period, we knew it would be a pain to us and it has been.
 Tomorrow I'm going to go up the road to the campsite and see how busy it is with a view to us spending perhaps a couple of nights there before setting off for Seville.